wikimedia/mediawiki-tools-phan-SecurityCheckPlugin/README.md

     $ `composer seccheck`

 to run the security check.
 Note that false positives are disabled by default.
-For MediaWiki extensions, this assumes the extension is installed in the normal extension directory, and thus MediaWiki is in `../../`.
+For MediaWiki extensions/skins, this assumes the extension/skin is installed in the normal `extensions` or `skins` directory, and thus MediaWiki is in `../../`.
 If this is not the case, then you need to specify the `MW_INSTALL_PATH` environment variable.

 This plugin also provides variants seccheck-fast-mwext (Doesn't analyze